• Skip to primary navigation

 The red wine cherries are soft and aromatic.
 Can them now and enjoy some of the summer flavors later on this year.

-preserved cherries in red wine in an open jar
+glossy cherries in red wine in a large jar.

 Red wine cherries are another boozy way of preserving cherries.
 I've already gone over the top this summer!
 After making Kirsch Cherries and Amaretto Cherries, it was time for some cherries in wine.